dzcode-io/dzcode.io/data/articles/A_Python_Website_No_Framework_Needed_PART_2/content.md

 # A python website no framework needed part 2
+# A python website no framework needed part 2

-Its the second and the last part of how you can make website with python using no framework , the purpose of this two articles is to show to the new developers that its possible to create a website with python without using a framework or any other pypi package
+Its the second and the last part of how you can make a website with python using no framework , the purpose of these two articles is to show to the new developers that its possible to create a website with python without using a framework or any other PyPI package

 ## Show the code

-First we need to separate the views , templates , and the logic , we will have the following folder structure :
+First, we need to separate the views, templates, and logic, we will have the following folder structure :

 ```shell